From Vision to Action: Setting SMART Goals for Middle School CTE

 Here are a few examples of goals that connect directly to middle school CTE priorities:

-• Student Exposure: 100% of students will participate in at least two career exposure activities per year.
+Student Exposure: All students will participate in at least two career exposure activities per year.

-• Skill Development: 85% of students will demonstrate growth in a technical or employability skill through a performance task.
+Skill Development: Eighty-five percent of students will demonstrate growth in a technical or employability skill through a performance task.

-• Equity & Access: Student participation in CTE will reflect the demographics of the school population by the end of the school year.
+Equity and Access: Student participation in CTE will reflect the demographics of the school population by the end of the school year.

 Each of these goals is measurable, time-bound, and rooted in the shared vision.